CL0SeY/aws-ecr-pusher/README.md

 # aws-ecr-pusher
 Dockerfile for pushing docker images to AWS ECR.

-Note: Required "privileged" mode!
+Note: Requires "privileged" mode!
 Only in Docker >= 1.9.0

 How to use
 ----------